 Bring up the quick settings from the status bar and make sure your location settings are on so you can use your new location services without Google.
 From this point on, GPS should work just like you were using the real Google Play Services.
-Now you can work on building out your list of apps to get your device back up and running since you didn't install a Gapps package.
+Now you can start building out your list of apps since you had to skip out on the default Gapps package.
+This was necessary to keep your privacy intact.

-Don't forget that you can use MicroG with any custom ROM that supports signature faking, which means you'll almost always have a wide variety of choices to pick from.
-If you don't have a favorite ROM yet, don't be afraid to experiment until you find one that has everything you need.
-Good luck and have fun!
+Don't forget that you can use MicroG with any custom ROM that supports signature faking.
+This ultimately means you'll have a wide variety of choices to pick from at any given time for your device.
+If you don't have a favorite ROM or don't know which works best for your needs, don't be afraid to experiment until you find a suitable choice.
+Good luck, and enjoy your increased level of privacy!